Netflix shares hit record high after blockbuster results

-(Reuters) - Netflix Inc’s (NFLX.O) shares rose 13 percent to a record high on Tuesday after the video streaming service trounced Wall Street targets for new subscribers in the fourth quarter.
+Jan 23 (Reuters) - Shares in Netflix Inc rose 9 percent to a record high in premarket trading on Tuesday after the video streaming service trounced Wall Street targets for new subscribers in the fourth quarter.

-At least 16 brokerages raised their price targets for the company’s shares by as much as $72.
-Analysts at Bernstein were most bullish, setting targets of $302 compared to the $252 it traded at on Tuesday.
+At least eight brokerages raised their price targets for the company’s shares by as much as $50.
+Analysts at RBC Capital Markets and KeyBanc were most bullish, setting targets of $300 compared to the $248 it traded at on Tuesday.

-The video-streaming giant crossed $100 billion market value for the first time and was on track to add more than $10 billion if current prices hold.

 In a statement after markets closed on Monday, Netflix said it added 6.36 million subscribers in international markets in the fourth quarter, beating analysts’ expectations of 5.1 million, according to FactSet.